macOS High Sierra

 Safari includes a new autoplay blocking feature for videos, along with Intelligent Tracking Prevention to protect your privacy and a new always-on option for Safari Reader.
 Search in Mail has been improved, and Mail storage has been optimized to take up 35 percent less space. iCloud Drive file sharing and iCloud storage family plans have also been added.

-macOS High Sierra was released to the public on Monday, September 25, 2017.
-It is a free update available on all Macs that were compatible with macOS Sierra.
+macOS High Sierra was released to the public on Monday, September 25, 2017, and it was followed by macOS Mojave on September 24, 2018.

 Current Version - 10.13.6